 Timing of implementation

-The revised Rules should be implemented as soon as practicable with a staged transition period to allow the revised Rules to be promulgated and enable work in progress to be completed.
-The revised Rules may be applied now but in any case:
+The revised Rules included in the August 2016 version and included, with minor clarifying revisions, in this November 2016 version, should be implemented as soon as practicable with a staged transition period to allow the revised Rules to be promulgated and enable work in progress to be completed.
+The revised Rules may be applied now but in any case and as previously advised:

 - All metering work is to comply with chapter 4 of the Rules after 30 September 2016 (it is expected that fuse derating to 80 amps can occur immediately), and,